-Role: Both garments come from a military heritage; despite the fact that, chinos have found a more formal status compared to khakis.
+Role: Both garments come from a military heritage; despite the fact that chinos have found a more formal status compared to khakis.

 Stitching: The easiest trick to distinguish between the two is by looking at the stitching.
 The stitching done on khaki pants is visible whereas the one on chinos is hidden.

 Fabric: Chinos are considerably lighter in weight and made from 100% cotton.
-Sometimes, chinos are constructed using cotton twill fabric. khakis , on the other hand, are made of harder, more rugged material.
+Sometimes, chinos are constructed using cotton twill fabric.
+Khakis, on the other hand, are made of harder, more rugged material.

 Cuts And Silhouettes: Chinos have a slimmer cut compared to khakis.
 In comparison, khakis are more versatile and comfortable due to fuller and squared cuts.

 Colors: Chinos are available in a wide range of colors.
 On the other hand, khakis come in shades closer to cream and browns.
 Artificial coloring is possible and a variety of processes due to which both khakis and chinos are available in all sorts of colors.
 Also, khakis originally came in only tan color.
-The shade of khakis and chinos make it easier for styling purposes.
+The shade of khakis and chinos makes it easier for styling purposes.

 Pockets: Khaki pants have pockets that are big and visible whereas chinos have comparatively concealed pockets.

 Design: Both chinos and khakis have cuffs.
-However, chinos are modern and cosmopolitan as they have a flat front and khakis are more traditional due to front pleats.
+However, chinos are modern and cosmopolitan as they have a flat front and khakis are more traditional due to their front pleats.

 Best Pants: Khakis or Chinos?